NERV-DAO/documentation/NERV by-laws.md

 <p align="center">
 <b>( article 5-b )</b><br>
-Bond to the country of origine
+Bond to the country of origin
 </p>

 DAO’s membership is associated with a nationality (country?) ..